andersennl/mediaserver-nginx-config/README.md

 # Mediaparser NGINX Config
 ## Description
-This is an example config used to serve a generated HTML file on a Raspberry Pi.
+This is an example config used to serve a HTML file on a Raspberry Pi to the browser.

 ## Usage
 ```shell